Redcxx/ucl-master-project/timeline.md

 ### 17 Jun

-- Server access
+- Gitlab access
-- Gitlab
+- know about the preprocessing stage in the company, they will ask for my input
-- know about the preprocessing stage in the company, they will ask for my
+- segmentation models for different part of the image